datha2703/datha2703/Mac-Shortcuts.md

   - Dupl
   - Workspaces: Duplicate As Workspace in New Window
  - Case manipulation
-  - Cmd+K, then Cmd+U to change the test to upper Case  (modified short cut)
+  - Option + U to change the test to upper Case  (modified short cut)
-  - OCmd+K, then Cmd+L to change the test to lower Case  (modified short cut)
+  - Cmd+K, then Cmd+L to change the test to lower Case  (modified short cut)

+- Force Quit / Kill
+  - Option + Command + Escape and choose application to kill.

 - Atom
  - Changing the case by Cmd+K, then Cmd+U